codecowboydotio/as3_workshop/ansible/parameter_ansible/README.md

 }
 ```

+The task fills out the variable and replaces it with the variable before sending the delcaration.
+This declaration could easily be extended to cater for multiple variables - this is an example of using a single variable.

 ### Removal of an AS3 configuration
-The removal playbook is similar in nature, in that it still has the variables to define the BIG-IP at the beginning.
+The removal playbook this time is similar, but the tenant name is passed in as a variable.

+There are two tasks in this playbook, the first simply checks that the tenant variable has been passed into the playbook - this is different from the add.yml playbook.
+This playbook does not add a default variable.
+I chose to show this simply to demonstrate that there are different ways to approach using variables in your playbooks.

 ```
 ---